 In-wall speakers offer good sound quality and placement flexibility.
 They also have a larger soundstage.
 These speakers are a perfect addition to all home cinema systems.

 In-wall speakers are more spacious and can accommodate different sound technology and features because they are more extensive.
-These speakers can be more powerful and have a higher quality sound than those in the ceiling.
+This speaker can be more powerful and have a higher quality sound than those on the ceiling.

 They are more than just adding a sound dimension that is downward-firing.
 They can also add multiple sizes to sound when placed on different walls in a room.